 Bad breath seems like such a simple thing.
 Got bad breath?
 Pop a mint.
 Got bad breath?
 Use mouthwash.
 Got bad breath?
 Brush your teeth.
 Got bad breath?
 Chew some sugar-free gum.
-For people who have chronic bad breath, or halitosis, it is not that easy.
-There are many conditions that can cause halitosis, including ailments in other systems of your body.
+For people who have bad breath often, or halitosis, it is not that easy.
+There are many bad breath causes, including ailments in other systems of your body.
 If you are suffering from chronic bad breath, contact your Lake Forest Dentist, Dr. Fondriest.
 He will be happy to evaluate your teeth, gums, and oral tissue, and discuss conditions behind bad breath.

 One fact everyone should know is that your tongue is the most common cause of bad breath.
 Thousands of bacteria live on the back of our tongues, feasting on left-over food particles, dead skin cells, and other minute debris.
 These bacteria produce the same foul smelling volatile sulfur compounds (VSCs) found in decaying animals.

 Improper hygiene leading to periodontal disease, or more commonly known as gum disease, is another leading cause of bad breath.
 Our mouths are rife with bacteria which feed on the sugars and starches within our oral cavity, producing a sticky film of plaque.
 Brushing and flossing helps remove plaque keeping your gums healthy.
 If plaque is not removed, it can develop below the gumline and harden into tartar.
 The gums then become infected, which results in swelling, bleeding, and pus pockets.
 This anaerobic bacteria growing below the gumline produces VSCs resulting in halitosis.